DimitriKenne/CPOLYMESH/README.md

     • compute a certified Lebesgue constant.

 ### 3. demo_cpom
-Follow the same instruction as for demo in order to run this demo (you will need to open the file demo_cpom.py from the folder polynomial_mesh_constructor, provide the degree, choose the domain and then run the file.)
+In order to run this demo, open the file demo_cpom.py from the folder polynomial_mesh_constructor, provide the degree, choose the domain and then run the file.

 The admissible mesh of degree deg will be computed and the points will be shown on a figure.

 ### 4. demo_cdes
-Follow the same instruction as for demo in order to run this demo (you will need to open the file demo_cdes.py from the folder discrete_extremal_sets_constructor, provide the degree, choose the domain and then run the file.)
+In order to run this demo, open the file demo_cdes.py from the folder discrete_extremal_sets_constructor, provide the degree, choose the domain and then run the file.

 The following tasks will be performed: